voschezang/coding-handbook/management/management-principles.md

 - Update stakeholders periodically with the current status.
 - Display a status board that is continuously updated.

+Managing up

+- My problem
+- What I tried
+- What would you do if you were me?

 **Expectation management**

 Ensure expectations are aligned at the beginning.